kateliev/TypeRig/Docs/GUI/TR-Guide-Panel.md

 _Section for creating new guidelines using nodes selected._

 The very first section contains some basic fields for choosing guideline name, tag and color.
 These work together with _Selected nodes_ section that offers the following functionality:
-- **Drop**: will create guideline between any two selected nodes (including handles) or a vertical guideline trough a single selected node; _Its operations (ass well as all buttons below) are governed by the TR panel MH, meaning that the new guideline that will pass trough nodes selected will be created for all compatible nodes on all layers chosen in MH._
+- **Drop**: will create guideline between any two selected nodes (including handles) or a vertical guideline trough a single selected node; _Its operations (as well as all buttons below) are governed by the TR panel MH, meaning that the new guideline that will pass trough nodes selected will be created for all compatible nodes on all layers chosen in MH._
 - **Drop: Flip X**: will create new guideline with the same behavior explained above but flipped horizontally;
 - **Drop: Flip Y**: will create new guideline with the same behavior explained above but flipped vertically.